ebellocchia/bip_utils/README.md

 - Optimism
 - Osmosis
 - Pi Network
-- Polkadot (based on BIP44 and ed25519 SLIP-0010, like TrustWallet, it won't generate the same addresses of Polkadot-JS)
+- Polkadot (based on BIP44 and ed25519 SLIP-0010, like TrustWallet, it won't generate the same addresses as Polkadot-JS)
 - Polygon
 - Ripple
 - Secret Network